manuelkiessling/manuel.kiessling.net/content/node-and-react-beginner-tutorial-part-3.md

 This enables application building: using the simple expressions we already know, and some more complex ones we are going to learn about next, we can create complex programs that reliably and continuously serve a useful purpose — from simple command line tools to full-fledged server applications.

-Being able to build useful server applications is an important building block of knowledge on our journey, because it allows us to provide an HTTP-based REST API for the React-based Single-Page Application we are going to build in the third part of this book.
+Being able to build useful server applications is an important building block of knowledge on our journey, because it allows us to provide an HTTP-based REST API for the React-based Single-Page Application we are going to build in later parts of this series.

 ## Setting things up